ecomod-code/recapp/CONTRIBUTING.md

 ### Ask a question :interrobang:

 Browse the [documentation](https://ecomod-code.github.io/recapp/) to see if you can find a solution.
 Still stuck?
-Open an [issue on GitHub](https://github.com/ecomod-code/recapp/issues) on GitHub.
+Open an [issue on GitHub](https://github.com/ecomod-code/recapp/issues).
 We'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

 If you want to ask a question in private get in contact by [recapp-app@uni-goettingen.de](mailto:recapp-app@uni-goettingen.de).